 Kentucky lawmaker challenging Bevin in GOP primary

 FRANKFORT, Ky.
-(AP) — Republican state Rep. Robert Goforth offered a stinging rebuke of Gov. Matt Bevin on Tuesday as he opened his campaign to challenge the incumbent in this year's primary.
+(AP) — Republican state Rep. Robert Goforth offered a stinging rebuke of Gov. Matt Bevin on Tuesday as he opened his campaign to challenge the incumbent in this year's primary election.

-Goforth, a relative newcomer to the legislature, repudiated Bevin's leadership style as one of "arrogance, scorn and hateful ridicule," and offered a populist message he said contrasts with Bevin's "corporate-first agenda."
+Goforth, a relative newcomer to the legislature, denounced Bevin's leadership style as one of "arrogance, scorn and hateful ridicule," and offered a populist message he said contrasts with Bevin's "corporate-first agenda."

-"We need a governor who listens more than he lectures," Goforth said at his kickoff event in London, Kentucky.
+"We need a governor who listens more than he lectures," said Goforth, who faces the challenge of building statewide name recognition, at his kickoff event in London, Kentucky.
 "We need a governor who leads more than he lambasts."

 Goforth also introduced Lawrence County Attorney Mike Hogan as his running mate.
 Hogan, a veteran prosecutor from northeastern Kentucky, brings statewide experience to the ticket, having narrowly lost the GOP primary for attorney general in 2015.

-Goforth planned to become the first Republican to file candidacy papers with the secretary of state's office to challenge Bevin's re-election bid.
-Bevin has said he'll run for another term, but he has yet to file for the office or begin to raise money.
+Later in the day in Frankfort, Goforth become the first Republican to file candidacy papers with the secretary of state's office to challenge Bevin's re-election bid.
+Bevin has said he'll seek another term, but he has yet to file for the office or begin to raise money.
 Kentucky is one of three states that will elect governors in 2019, along with Louisiana and Mississippi.

 Bevin's approval ratings plummeted after he criticized public workers who opposed his efforts to change the state's struggling public pension plans.